Ujjalt/ujjaltimshina/_pages/about.md

 <p style="font-family: Georgia, serif;">Sikkim University came after that, and it gave me what graduation could not - good teachers, proper courses, and a sense that I was finally moving forward.
 But the gaps from those early years kept slapping me on basic things, foundational things.
 Some of them still do.</p>

 <p style="font-family: Georgia, serif;">Through all of it I kept teaching.
 I always thank the classmates who bunked lectures and came to me after.
-Especially those to whom I taught Vector Calculus, Measure Theory and Topology during my B.Sc. and M.Sc. days.</p>
+Especially with whom I discussed many topics in mathematics during my B.Sc. and M.Sc. days.</p>

 <p style="font-family: Georgia, serif; color: #0b6623;">
   <strong>I didn't choose mathematics.
 Mathematics somehow adjusted with me and so far, neither of us has walked away.</strong> (nonsense apart:)